Draft Adequacy Decision by EU Commission

 Most of the above safeguards involve a lot of paperwork, often legal fees and following a recent CJEU court case, the use of SCCs (the most common and likely route for most companies) entail additional actions including risk assessments on a “case-by-case” basis etc. A Third Country that received an adequacy decision however, is free to transfer data unhindered by red tape.

-In order to reach an adequacy decision the Commission, along with other EU bodies, assess the data protection laws of the importing country and pay particular attention to the degree and ease of access by government to personal data.
+Currently only 12 countries have been given adequacy decisions.
+In order to reach an adequacy decision the Commission, in collaboration with other EU bodies, assess the data protection laws of the importing country and pay particular attention to the degree and ease of access by government to personal data.
 The recent demise of US Privacy Shield in the Schrems 2 case, and the absence of any adequacy decision in favour of the US, is largely down to the degree of access that US intelligence agencies have to personal data of non-US citizens.
 Additionally, at present there is no federal data protection legislation spanning the whole US.
-Currently only 12 countries have been given adequacy decisions.

 So, why have the EU decided to offer the UK adequacy?

 Current European data protection legislation has its roots very largely in the European Convention on Human Rights.
 The Commission appears to be favouring UK 'adequacy' (which requires "essential equivalence" with the EU in the protection of personal data) based to a large extent on the U.K.'s ratification of that Convention which guarantees the "right to a private and family life" including data protection.
 But importantly the Commission also accepts that government access to personal data is only permitted under specific circumstances, mainly around public safety/security.
 This is detailed in the Convention but the U.K. Human Rights Act 1998 dictates that any public authority action must be consistent with the Convention to which the U.K. has signed up.
 I think the apparent acceptance of this point by the Commission is key, because one of the reasons adequacy was in possible doubt was EU concerns over potential government access to data.